tashatsar/courses-notes/monitoring📊📈.md

 **Types of monitoring:**
 - System monitoring (availability monitoring) measures the uptime and availability of your application, infrastructure, and network.
-- Real User Monitoring provides information about real user interactions and the historical performance of an application or service.
+- Real User Monitoring (RUM) provides information about real user interactions and the historical performance of an application or service.
 - Security monitoring tracks anomalies and ensures that potential threats are stopped before they are a problem.
 - Dependency Monitoring
 - Integration Monitoring monitors third-party integrations to ensure they function correctly.